 Good friends care enough to confront.
 Hebrews 3:12-13 say, “Be careful then, dear brothers and sisters.
 Make sure that your own hearts are not evil and unbelieving, turning you away from the living God.
 You must warn each other every day, while it is still ‘today,’ so that none of you will be deceived by sin and hardened against God.”

 Sin is deceitful, and Satan dupes Christ’s followers more times than we wish to know.
 We need to look out not only for our own spiritual well-being, but also for that of others.
 When we see our friends floundering or flirting with sin, let’s care enough to lovingly confront.
 They might feel angry at us.
 They might not want to speak with us for awhile.
 We’re not responsible for how they react, but we are responsible to love them enough to speak up.
 Who knows?
-Our words might bring them to their senses and save their life.
+Our words might save their life.